Billa II: Reception

 Billa 2 mainly received mixed reviews from critics and audience, with praise on cast's performances, Yuvan's music and cinematography, while the film's pace, screenplay and direction received criticism.
 Karthik Subramanian of The Hindu said, "Where the movie lacks in substance, it does try to score with technical aspects.
 The camerawork by R. D. Rajasekhar, background score by Yuvan Shankar Raja and editing by Suresh Urs are superlative for the most part", and that the film "does live up to the hype".
 MSN India said "'Billa 2' would be an interesting film only if you are an ardent fan of Ajith.
 Otherwise, it is an average film with a weak script spoiling the show."

 Meena Iyer of The Times of India recommended it with a 3 star rating, "If you're a [sic] Ajith fan—Billa 2 is a must.
 If you're an action aficionado, it's a treat.
 If you're neither, then don't bother."
-Indiaglitz called it as a slick entertainer running for just 129 minutes.
 Prathibha Parameswaran of IBN Live said, "If you liked Billa and Mankatha, and expected as much from the prequel, it falls well short of expectations." and further wrote, "watch it only for Thala."
 Anupama Subramanian of Deccan Chronicle rated the film 3 out of 5 stars and said, "The film works to a great extent because of the sheer screen presence of a star called Ajith Kumar.
 After all, it is his film all the way!"